-Measurement of Colonic Transit Time (CTT) with Transit-Pellets method
+Measurement of Colonic Transit Time (CTT)

 Measurement of colonic transit time is an important investigation in clinical gastroenterology.
 The measurement is indicated particularly in patients with chronic constipation that does not respond to conventional treatment.
 The result can help the physician to understand the patient's problem and support in further decisions on treatment.
 The method is a simple and cost-effective way to measure slow, normal and rapid colonic transit.